Elm leaf beetle, Xanthogaleruca luteola

 Injury

-Adults often chew shothole patterns in leaves.
+Adults often chew circular holes through leaves.
 Larvae cause different feeding injuries depending on the growth stage.
-Young, newly emerged larvae produce pinhole wounds in leaf tissue, while mature larvae consume the entire leaf except for the main veins, which results in skeletonized leaves with a brown or white appearance.
-When abundant, this pest can completely defoliate large elms, and repeated defoliation can significantly reduce tree health.
+Young, newly emerged larvae produce pinhole wounds in leaf tissue, while mature larvae consume the entire leaf except for the main veins which results in skeletonized leaves with a brown or white appearance.
+When abundant, this pest can completely defoliate large elms.
+While trees can produce new sets of leaves after losing early-season foliage, later generations of elm leaf beetle can attack these newer leaves that generally results in partial defoliation and death of individual branches.
+Repeated defoliation makes trees more prone to wind breakage and attack by pathogens or other insect pests such as bark beetles or wood borers.
+Defoliation also reduces the aesthetic value of trees.

 Monitoring